 Acolytes participate with clergy and other lay ministers in worship services in the church.
-They carry the cross, candles and flags in the procession.
+They carry the cross, candles and Gospel book in the procession.
 Acolytes also assist with setting of the altar table and other liturgical duties during the services.

 Chalice Bearers, also known as Lay Eucharistic Ministers, are trained to administer the sacred sacrament of the Blood of Christ during the Eucharist.
 They assist clergy in worship and support the service liturgy in reading prayers or scripture.
 Training is provided for new ministry members, and service schedules are prepared on a three-month rotating calendar.

 St. Bartholomew's Music Ministry offers a variety of opportunities to grow one’s love and learning of music-making.

 - Parish Choir (for adults and youth, high school age and up)